gitblit/fathom/fathom-site/docs/configuration.md

 Some modules require settings and these will all be stored in your configuration file.

 **Note:**<br/>
-Specification of an *application.package* is irrelevant to loading of configuration files.
+Specification of an *application.package* does not affect configuration file loading.
 Configuration files will always be loaded from the `conf` directory of the classpath.
-The *application.package* setting affects Java classes, not configuration files.

 ### Profiles